Tosox/Autocomplete-Tasks/README.md

 1. Get the ID of the task.
 It should look something like this: bar_visitors_barman_stalker_trader_task_2.
 You can find all vanilla tasks defined in this directory after unpacking the game files: gamedata/configs/misc/task/tm_\*.ltx
 2. If you only know the name of the task you can check gamedata/configs/text/[eng/rus]/st_quests_\*.xml and search for the name of the task
 3. Next, copy the text above the title in the quotation marks without "_name" from the end.
 Now you have the task ID
-4. Paste the task ID in the whitelist/blacklist input field in the MCM settings (Autcomplete Tasks -> Other).
+4. Paste the task ID in the whitelist/blacklist input field in the MCM settings (Autocomplete Tasks -> Other).
 Make sure to separate multiple ids with a comma (",").
 5. Apply the changes

 ## Preview